project1-5/bt/report.md

 L244-269: Gather out the tracker URLs.
 This can easily be refactored into a method.

+Assignments#update:

+Like with the assign function (see below), I would abstract out all mentions and checks of LOGGER.isTraceEnabled.
+There are only 2 in this function, but 1 of them is within a loop.
+Additionally, there are 2 separate if statements that check to see if a specific object is null.
+One checks to see if the object (queue) is null, and the other checks to see if it's not null.
+Creating this null check only once and when it is immediately initialized can reduce the need to check it again later.
+There is also a check for the size of the object (queue) that is done twice.
+Abstracting that out as well
+(assuming the object is not null) can prevent the function from needing to check it twice.

+Assignments#assign:

+The first thing I would do with this function, is abstract out all mentions and checks of LOGGER.isTraceEnabled.
+This check is made at least 6 times in the function, 4 of which are in a do-while loop.
+Removing that if statement alone and calling it once in a helper logging function can simplify the code.
+I would also create a separate function for the iteration of pieces (peers) as it is already nested in the else block of the endgame check.
+In fact, a return could be made after identifying a peer as endgame to avoid ever having to walk into the else branch.

 Carried out refactoring (optional)

 ## Effort spent